 Our community group is designed to engage the community and church in community work, arts and creativity, performance, lifelong learning and fundraising.

-Our primary collaborator is storytelling collective BRMTWN CO.
+Our primary collaborator is BRMTWN CO.

 Following Sis Marcia's food-growing workshop at our 2022 'Tips for Transformation' Women's Conference, we have obtained a plot for our community allotment.